tbellembois/gobkm/README.md

 - drag and drop an URL from your Web browser address bar into a folder to bookmark it OR
 - use the bookmarklet to bookmark the current page
-- delete folders and bookmarks by dragging them on the icon on the top
+- delete folders and bookmarks by dropping them on the bin icon
-- rename folders and bookmarks with the "r" key.
+- rename folders and bookmarks with the "r" key
-- star/unstar bookmark with the star icons
+- star/unstar bookmarks with the star icons

-## Bookmarklet
+## Bookmarklets

-Drag the bookmarklet on your bookmark bar.

-Click it to open the GoBkm bar, resize and place it wherever you want.
+The "B" bookmarklet open GoBkm.
+The "B+" bookmarklet bookmarks the current page (alternative to the drag and drop method).

-## Nginx proxy with user authentication
+## Nginx proxy (optional)

+### GoBkm installation

+You can use Nginx in front of GoBkm to use authentication and HTTPS.

 - create a `gobkm` user and group, and a home for the app